hasnain3142/AI-Assistant-Builder/README.md

 ## Customizing Your AI Assistant

 Creating your own AI assistant is straightforward.
 By modifying specific data and values in the provided templates, you can develop an AI assistant tailored to any profession or field of your choice.

+1. Open globalconstants and simply change values, like category and assistant.
+2. Add the data inside the data folder.

 Explore the possibilities and build your own specialized AI assistant today!